trackd/FileWatchRest/README.md

 - `Folders`: Array of folder paths to watch
 - `ApiEndpoint`: HTTP endpoint to POST file notifications to
-- `BearerToken`: Optional bearer token for API authentication
+- `BearerToken`: Bearer token for API authentication. **Automatically encrypted** using machine-specific encryption when saved.
+Plain text tokens are automatically encrypted on first save.
 - `PostFileContents`: If true, reads and includes file contents in the POST
 - `MoveProcessedFiles`: If true, moves files to processed folder after successful POST
 - `ProcessedFolder`: Name of subfolder to move processed files to (default: "processed").
 Files in this folder are automatically excluded from monitoring to prevent infinite loops.